rhodyprog4ds/BrownFall25/resources/glossary.md

 accuracy
 : percentage of correct predictions

+activation function
+:  nonlinear function that transforms the weighted sum to the it output value in an artificial neuron

 aggregate
 :  to combine data in some way, a function that can produce a customized summary table